ozfortress/ozfortress_docs/docs/rules/global.md

 What we consider Match Throwing:

-- Not actively participating within the match for an extended period of time.
+- Not actively participating in the match/map within the match.
 - Not actively engaging, fighting or otherwise participating in fights against enemy players.
 - Purposefully detracting from the objective of the format.
-- Actively "feeding" or throwing away your life to hamper the performance of their team.
+- Actively "feeding" or throwing away your life to hamper the performance of your team.

 What we do not consider Match Throwing: